luizclucas/akkatesting/README.md

 ### Prerequisites
 - Dotnetcore 3.0 => you can get it on: https://dotnet.microsoft.com/download
-- MysqlDatabase => if you want your personal one, and you'll need to create a table named Client(Id,Name,CPF,City)
+- MysqlDatabase => if you want your personal one, so you'll need to create a table named Client(Id,Name,CPF,City)

 ### Give examples